BabylonJS/Extensions/TowerOfBabel/README.md

 |<img src="doc-assist/pointLightSettings.png">|<img src="doc-assist/spotLightSettings.png">

-###Blender or Internal Render###
-####Materials####
-Materials that were made for either the
+###Materials###
+Materials that are just made up of colors are setup using the Blender Render, as seen below.
+Making `MultiMaterials` are a matter of assigning more than one material for a mesh.
+Once you have the materials, enter edit mode, select faces to have a materials,then click Assign.

 <img src="doc-assist/StdMaterials.png">

 ####Textures####
 Textures can be added onto a material of mesh, so the faces that are assigned for the texture are the materials.
-Image textures are normally just a file copy, with some properties used as directions for BJS.
-If there are any procedural textures anywhere for a mesh, then the image is worked into the baked images instead.
+Image textures are normally just a file copy, with some properties mapped to BJS.

+If there are any procedural textures anywhere for a mesh, then any image textures are just worked into the baked images instead.
+Procedural textures are rendered in Blender, then output as an image.
+Properties are used in the rendering process, rather than being mapped into BJS properties.
+This opens up many more properties that can be used than image textures.

 |Procedural Textures| Image Textures
 | --- | ---
 |<img src="doc-assist/proceduralTexture.png">|<img src="doc-assist/imageTexture.png">

+####in-line textures####
+Textures do not need to be in a separate file.
+They can be inside either the .JS or .babylon file (must be BJS 2.2 for .babylon).
+The size of the combined file will be larger, but assuming you are using gzip on your server, the transmission is about the same.
+Other than convenience,  having fewer files can improve the time a web page downloads due to the latency of doing each file.

-###Cycles Render / Texture Baking###
+####Cycles Render / Texture Baking####
-###Armatures###
+Cycles is supported by baking out a set of textures that BJS can accept.
+Lighting / shadows are not taken into account as part of the baking.
+If your cycles material is a simple diffuse node, setting a color, you are far better off replacing it with an equivalent material using the Blender Render.
+You avoid doing texture lookups in the fragment shader, and do not waste GPU memory.
+A texture takes up much more memory than disk space, since it is compressed on disk.

+When baking textures, either from Cycles or Blender Render Procedurals, the dimensions are set on a mesh by mesh basis.
+This is part of the custom properties of a mesh.
+It is highly recommended to make this a power of 2.
+The format output is .JPG.
+The quality setting controls the compression on disk.

 ###Fcurve Animations###
 Fcurve animations for Meshes, lights, and Cameras are transferred on export.
 See the table below to see which properties are animatable, based on the object type.
 If the custom property `Auto Launch Animations` is checked, then these will start when the object created.